Professor of Law

 Areas of Expertise

-Professor Sichelman teaches and writes in the areas of patent law, intellectual property, law and entrepreneurship, empirical legal studies, law and economics, and computational legal studies.
-His current research efforts explore intellectual property law theory, the history of the patent system, the effects of non-competition agreements on innovation, the use of trade secrets by startups, the effects of patent litigation on the macroeconomy, the role of intellectual property law for “big data,” and mathematical and logical models for legal artificial intelligence systems.
+Professor Sichelman teaches and writes in the areas of patent law, intellectual property, law and entrepreneurship, empirical legal studies, law and economics, and law and artificial intelligence.
+His current research efforts explore the nature of intellectual property in the era of “big data,” the history of the patent system, the effects of non-competition agreements on innovation, intellectual property law theory, the use of trade secrets by startups, and mathematical and logical models for legal artificial intelligence systems.